MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-b2c-overview.md

 > [!NOTE]
 > Your Azure AD B2C application probably refers to `login.microsoftonline.com` in several places, such as your user flow references and token endpoints.
 Make sure that your authorization endpoint, token endpoint, and issuer have been updated to use `your-tenant-name.b2clogin.com`.

-Follow this [MSAL JavaScript sample](https://github.com/Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp#single-page-application-built-on-msaljs-with-azure-ad-b2c) on how to use the MSAL Preview for JavaScript (MSAL.js).
+Follow this [MSAL JS sample](https://github.com/Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp#single-page-application-built-on-msaljs-with-azure-ad-b2c) on how to use the MSAL Preview for JavaScript (MSAL.js).
 The sample gets an access token and calls an API secured by Azure AD B2C.

 ## Next steps

-Learn more about:
+To learn more, see:

 - [Custom policies](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-overview-custom)
 - [User interface customization](https://docs.microsoft.com/azure/active-directory-b2c/customize-ui-overview)